-As you probably know, wild crested geckos eat a varied diet consisting of different types of insects, overripe fruits and nectar.
-It stands to reason then that they would enjoy a similar menu at home, but does that mean that it’s safe to share your favorite fruits with your scaly little friend?
+As you probably know, wild crested geckos eat a varied diet consisting of different types of insects, overripe fruits, and nectar.
+It stands to reason that they would enjoy a similar menu at home, but does that mean that it’s safe to share your favorite fruits with your scaly little friend?

 First and foremost, yes, crested geckos can eat bananas but they shouldn’t be given to your gecko regularly as they can lead to nutrient imbalances that can cause health issues such as Metabolic Bone Disease, or MBD.
 These sweet treats should be just that – a treat, and should only be fed to your gecko occasionally to reduce the chance of any negative impact.